IBM-Cloud/auto-scaling-demo/README.md

 # Overview

-AutoScalingDemo is an app built on Node.js to demonstrate the ability of the Auto-Scaling service in Bluemix.
-It will demonstrate how policies defined in the Auto-Scaling service can horizontally scale any application based on CPU utilization and memory usage.
-To showcase these features, the application will contain visual gauges to indicate changing metrics in the environment.
+AutoScalingDemo is an app built on Node.js to demonstrate the ability of the Auto-Scaling service in IBM Bluemix.
+It helps to demonstrate how policies defined in the Auto-Scaling service can horizontally scale any application based on CPU utilization and memory usage.
+To showcase these features, the application contains visual gauges to indicate changing environmental performance metrics.

 ## Files